auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 <%= include('./_about.md') %>

 Single sign-on (SSO) occurs when a user logs in to one client and is then signed in to other clients automatically.

-In the context of the OIDC-conformant authentication pipeline, SSO must happen at the authorization server (that is, Auth0) and not client applications.
+In the context of the OIDC-conformant authentication pipeline, SSO must happen at the authorization server (i.e. Auth0) and not client applications.
-This means that for SSO to happen, users must be redirected to an Auth0-hosted login page.
+This means that for SSO to happen, you must employ [universal login](/hosted-pages/login) and redirect users to an Auth0-hosted login page.

 We are planning on providing support for SSO from client applications in future releases.